vsepohui/muicie_perl/README.md

 I'm Ivan Trunaev, GPU Officer from Russia, Uray.

-IF YOU FORGIVE GPU LICENSE, I NORIFY: "EVERY BASED OF GPU LICENSE MUST BE OPEN-SOURCE (WITH FREE ORIGINAL, COMPILABLE CODE)"!.
+IF YOU FORGIVE GPU LICENSE, I NORIFY: "EVERYTHING BASED ON GPU LICENSE MUST BE OPEN-SOURCE (WITH FREE ORIGINAL, COMPILABLE CODE)"!.

 I'm still joy of Hardcode Open-Source, and keep: If you code based of my released, better, public your distribution in Open-Source kind of releasingship.